MyShip/furima-40937/README.md

 ### Association

 - belongs_to :user
 - has_one    :address
-- has_one :item
+- belongs_to :items